top of page

 • Stay structurally stable throughout delivery

-In other words, screens stop the problem before it starts, rather than trying to mop it up afterward.
+In other words, pizza protectors stop the problem before it starts, rather than trying to mop it up afterward.

 Why Not Just Redesign the Box?

-Pizza screens work with the box you already use.
+Pizza protectors work with the box you already use.
 No new suppliers.
 No retraining.
 No packaging overhaul.
 Just a small change inside the box that improves results immediately.

 • High-moisture toppings (fresh mozzarella, vegetables)